About Manuscript Works

 Brief bio appropriate for publicity materials and introductions:

 Laura Portwood-Stacer, PhD, is a publishing consultant and developmental editor who helps academic authors at all career stages navigate the book publishing process.
-Her company Manuscript Works offers regular workshops and online programs to assist writers around the world in drafting book proposals and connecting with scholarly publishers.
-She is the author of The Book Proposal Book: A Guide for Scholarly Authors, published by Princeton University Press in 2021.
+Her company Manuscript Works offers regular workshops and online programs to assist writers around the world in revising book manuscripts, drafting book proposals, and connecting with scholarly publishers.
+She is the author of The Book Proposal Book: A Guide for Scholarly Authors, published by Princeton University Press in 2021, and Make Your Manuscript Work: A Guide to Developmental Editing for Scholarly Writers, also published by Princeton UP in 2025.
+Before founding Manuscript Works in 2015, Laura earned a PhD in Communication from the University of Southern California and taught media and cultural studies at New York University.
 Laura’s weekly newsletter providing academic writing and book publishing advice can be found at newsletter.manuscriptworks.com.

 Additional advice about writing and publishing academic books is archived in my newsletter.
 I will occasionally announce new workshops and services there; subscribing means you won’t have to worry about missing them or waiting for me to update this website.